diiiefiend/cocktailist/README.md

 [link]: http://cocktailist.club

 # About
-cocktailist is a clone of Goodreads built on Rails and Backbone.
+cocktailist is a cocktail listing/browsing/rating app built on Rails and Backbone, created largely to satisfy my own perceived need to keep track of all the bars and specialty drinks I've had.
 Users can:

 - Create accounts
 - Create sessions (log in)